Skip to Content

 You don’t have to live with ticks in your yard.
 Innovative Pest Control has an extensive outdoor tick control program that helps keep you, your family, and your pets healthy.
 To find out more about our tick control solutions, call or email us at Innovative Pest Control today!

-American Dog Tick Prevention Tips
+Proven Strategies for American Dog Tick Prevention

 A few changes can help you and your family prevent and avoid American dog tick troubles.